skierpage/hydrogen_ladder_svg/README.md

 - set cursor on hover items (?)
   - could add cursor="pointer" to them.

 - why doesn't mouseenter/mouseleave work?
-Unclear if it ever fires.
-Maybe it will if I remove the main content nesting in **Cleanup**.
+Unclear if it ever fires, even after removing the main_image nesting and clipping mentioned in **Cleanup of LibreOffice SVG output**.
 - instead of a function adding `onclick` and `onmouseenter` handlers, actually add one to each item in the SVG.
   - see if Inkscape leaves this alone or even presents it as an object property.